-Sometimes we get discouraged with all the things that need to be done.
-It seems like no matter how much time we spend, it’s impossible to finish it.
-The amount of work overwhelms us and we opt out halfway.
+Sometimes we get discouraged by all the things that need to be done.
+It seems like no matter how much time we spend, it’s impossible to finish what we started.
+The amount of work overwhelms us, and we opt out halfway.

 Sometimes, it just happens that you lose interest in the goal.
 It happens, and it’s normal.
-We change, our interests change, and we get new ideas and inspiration the whole time.
+We change, our interests change, and we get new ideas and inspirations all the time.

-It might seem like a big waste dropping all that’s done, but it’s not big of a deal.
+It might seem like a big waste dropping all that’s been done, but it’s not that big of a deal.
 You are capable of achieving a lot more than you realize.
-Trying to hold on to what you’ve done just prevents more goodness from coming your way.
+Trying to hold on to what you’ve done prevents more goodness from coming your way.

 You might ask: Wouldn’t all the work that went into writing the posts (halfway) go to waste?
 Not at all.
-They all add to my 10,000 hours of experience.
 I learn from writing them, and this learning will come in handy for my future posts.

-Give yourself the permission to drop what you’re doing if it’s not working out, and you might just find many new things coming your way straight after that.
+Give yourself permission to drop what you’re doing if it’s not working out, and you might find many new things coming your way straight after that.

 Following these 10 steps will set you on the right path toward completing your goals.
 Trust yourself and the process, and get to it!
 You might surprise yourself with how much you accomplish along the way.

 |Inc: Science Says Only 8 Percent of People Actually Achieve Their Goals.
 Here Are 7 Things They Do Differently

 |Goalcast: Top 10 Reasons Why People Fail To Reach Their Goals

 |University of Tennessee at Chattanooga: When the goal is to be less stressed: A naturalistic investigation of academic and self-care goal completion